 Douangphachanh and Oneyama conducted a study to estimate the IRI through smartphone accelerometer measurements (Douangphachanh and Oneyama 2013).
 They used two Android smartphones (Samsung Galaxy Note II and III) mounted on the dashboard of the test vehicle.
 Two vehicles, a Toyota VIGO 4WD pickup truck and a Toyota Camry were used in this experiment.
 The IRI was measured using Vehicle Intelligent Monitoring System (VIMS) for every 100 m (328.08 ft).
 A Fast Fourier Transform (FFT) was performed on the accelerometer data to obtain a frequency domain view of each signal.
 A linear relationship was established between the sum of magnitudes from FFT and the measured IRI.
 The resulting relationship was statistically significant when the speed was less than 60 km/h , with a partial dependence on the vehicle and smartphone type.
-After one year Jiménez and Matout (2014) used tablet’s accelerometer to evaluate pavement roughness.
+After one year Jiménez and Matout (2014) used tablet's accelerometer to evaluate pavement roughness.
 In there study they found that vertical acceleration normalized by the driving speed can give indication of the road roughness.
 However, the study did not develop direct relationship to find IRI but it was able to output different level of roughness.

-In the same year, Islam et al. (2014) conducted a study at the University of Illinois to determine the IRI using a smartphones’ integrated accelerometers.
+In the same year, Islam et al. (2014) conducted a study at the University of Illinois to determine the IRI using a smartphones' integrated accelerometers.
 Three test sites (each 3.22 km long) with various roughness conditions were selected.
-By using a double integration method on the vertical acceleration data obtained by the smartphones, a perceived road profile was formed.
+A perceived road profile was formed by using a double integration method on the vertical acceleration data obtained by the smartphones.
 The perceived road profile was converted to IRI using ProVAL software.
 It was found that the calculated IRI values were consistent with the measured IRI values using a standard inertial profiler.
 However, calibration was required for rougher pavement sections to overcome the effect of suspension damping.
 Figure 2.10 shows the correlation between IRI by smartphone and reference IRI.